ojones/file-store-microservice/README.md

 Suggestions welcome.

 TODO if this were a production project:<br>
-More test coverage - just gave a few examples<br>
+More test coverage - gave just a few examples<br>
-Store registred users to disk - currently an in memory map, <br>
+Store registered users to disk - currently an in memory map, <br>
 Create and cleanup folders on startup - folders included in project<br>
 Logger middleware instead - currenlty just does validation<br>
 Integration tests<br>